fisothemes/highlightjs-twincat-st/doc/book/book/README.md

-# Chapter 1

-## Introduction to TwinCAT ST Syntax Highlighting
+# Example TwinCAT ST Syntax Highlighting

 This book is a showcase of Structured Text (ST) syntax for your mdBook using Highlight.js